King's Day | Koningsdag

 A grand party will be popping up behind Utrecht Central Station at the Jaarbeurs.
 The Kingshouse Festival can host up to 15.000 people and has two stages.
 Other parties in Utrecht take place in central venues such as the terrace square Neude, TivoliVredenburg and the Winkel van Sinkel.

-Eindhoven is such a popular King’s Day location for its parties that there are special notifications, which warn about crowding and busy areas.
+Eindhoven is such a popular King’s Day location for its parties that there are special notifications that issue warnings about crowding and busy areas.
 Parties in Eindhoven feature various famous DJs and well-known artists.

 The Eindhoven vrijmarkt, called the Oranjemarkt, takes place at the PSV Laan next to the Philips stadium from 9am until 5pm.

-King’s Night is celebrated the night before King’s Day.
+King’s Night (Koningsnacht) is celebrated on April 26, the night before King’s Day.
 Various wild parties in the city centres attract crowds from miles around.
 Many people head out to Amsterdam, but there are various other hotspots.
 In The Hague, for instance, the free Life I Live Festival is annually visited by almost 200.000 people, and in Rotterdam and Eindhoven, there are several all-night parties with live music.

 Video credit: Sanish Kumar